tobias-weiss-ai-xr/opendesk-edu/docs/getting-started.md

     domain: "acme.internal"
 ```

-If your cluster has not the default `10.0.0.0/8` CIDR configured, you need to provide the CIDR via the following:
+If your cluster does not have the default `10.0.0.0/8` CIDR configured, you need to provide the CIDR via the following:

 ```yaml
 cluster: